ahraz77/Tradingview-Clone/README.md

 ✅ **Interactive Charts** - Candlestick charts with multiple timeframes

-✅ **210+ Indian Stocks** - Comprehensive coverage across all sectors  ## 🚀 FeaturesCurrently, two official plugins are available:
+✅ **210+ Indian Stocks** - Comprehensive coverage across all sectors  ## 📸 ScreenshotsA modern, real-time trading platform powered by **Upstox API v2** with live WebSocket market data streaming.This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ✅ **Order Book** - Live bid/ask prices